-There is no single formula for creating effective ads on Tampa Bay radio.
+There is no single formula for creating effective ads on Tampa radio stations.
 What follows, though, are 11 proven guidelines to assist in the creation of an effective radio commercial.

 1. Start strong… a listener’s attention needs to be engaged within the first 3 or 4 seconds of a commercial.

 2. Be concise… use only words and sounds that link to the marketing objective.
 Extraneous words or too many selling points will cause a listener to disengage.

 3. Be consistent… use the same voices, music, and sounds to establish an audio identity across commercial campaigns.
 This can trigger instant brand recall.